Academic librarians play a vital role in supporting learning, teaching and research within universities and further education colleges

 What to expect

-- The majority of academic librarian roles include a lot of contact with people, including students and academics.
+• The majority of academic librarian roles include a lot of contact with people, including students, researchers and academics.

 Qualifications

-Posts for subject librarians may require specialist subject knowledge, i.e. a degree in a relevant subject or fluency in a language.
+Posts for subject librarians may require specialist subject knowledge, e.g. a degree in a relevant subject or fluency in a language.

-If you don't have a degree, it may be possible to enter as a library assistant and then work up to a full librarian position by gaining extra qualifications and undertaking further training.
+If you don't have a degree, it may be possible to start out in a library assistant role and then work up to a full librarian position by gaining extra qualifications and undertaking further training.
 Library assistant posts are often filled by people gaining experience before taking a postgraduate qualification.
-It's also possible to take a Level 3 Library, Information and Archive Services (LIAS) Assistant apprenticeship.

-Competition is tough for pre-course training posts, postgraduate courses and first professional posts, so be prepared to be flexible about geographical location.
+Competition is strong for graduate trainee posts, postgraduate courses and first professional posts, so be prepared to be flexible about geographical location.

 Check with individual institutions about the availability of any postgraduate course funding.
 Early applications are advised, especially if you're applying for funding.